SRHgroup/HERV/README.md

 ### 2.HERV\_PaperPlots\_FinalRivision.R

-This script is used for all plots according to the RNA expression profile and TCR recognition analysis
+This script is used for all plots according to the RNA expression profile and T-cell recognition analysis

+## Results

+### Paper Plots

+All plots from made with R from the T-cell recognition analysis and the RNA expression profile analysis

+### Tables

+Tables including extra information (not used in the paper)

 ### Contact informations